-In addition to San Francisco, places in the U.S. likely to be considered havens for these types of people include Berkeley and the Westside of Los Angeles in California; Boston, Massachusetts (and the nearby suburbs of Cambridge and Brookline); Seattle, Washington; Portland and Eugene in Oregon; Austin, Texas; Boulder, Colorado; the Twin Cities area in Minnesota; the North Side of Chicago; Madison, Bay View, or Milwaukee's east side in Wisconsin; Ann Arbor, Michigan; Park City, Utah; Hoboken and downtown Jersey City in New Jersey; New York City, especially the gentrified parts of Manhattan and Brooklyn; Washington, D.C; and northern Virginia.
+Places in the U.S. likely to be considered havens for these types of people include the San Francisco Bay Area and the Westside of Los Angeles in California; Boston, Massachusetts (and the nearby suburbs of Cambridge and Brookline); Seattle, Washington; Portland and Eugene in Oregon; Austin, Texas; Boulder, Colorado; the Twin Cities area in Minnesota; the North Side of Chicago; Madison, Bay View, or Milwaukee's east side in Wisconsin; Ann Arbor, Michigan; Park City, Utah; Hoboken and downtown Jersey City in New Jersey; New York City, specifically the gentrified parts of Manhattan and Brooklyn; Georgetown in Washington, D.C; and northern Virginia.

 Common in any community with a 'flagship' public school or prestigious university.
 The prestige ensures top-flight academic staff, who also exhibit the same tendency as the student body.
 Students settle down there after graduation and the already-high levels attract even more Bourgeois Bohemians, causing a feedback effect.